paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 <a id="section-2226"></a>
 ## § 2226.
 Credit in lieu of reimbursement
-**(a) Requests for credits** With respect to an authorized flood damage reduction project, or separable element thereof, that has been constructed by a non-Federal interest under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) before June 10, 2014, the Secretary may provide to the non-Federal interest, at the request of the non-Federal interest, a credit in an amount equal to the estimated Federal share of the cost of the project or separable element, in lieu of providing to the non-Federal interest a reimbursement in that amount.
+**(a) Requests for credits** With respect to an authorized flood damage reduction project, or separable element thereof, for which a written agreement with the Corps of Engineers for construction was finalized on or before December 31, 2014, under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) (as it existed before the repeal made by section 1014(c)(3)), the Secretary may provide to the non-Federal interest, at the request of the non-Federal interest, a credit in an amount equal to the estimated Federal share of the cost of the project or separable element, in lieu of providing to the non-Federal interest a reimbursement in that amount.

-**(b) Application of credits** At the request of the non-Federal interest, the Secretary may apply such credit to the share of the cost of the non-Federal interest of carrying out other flood damage reduction projects or studies.
+**(b) Application of credits** At the request of the non-Federal interest, the Secretary may apply such credit to the non-Federal share of the cost of carrying out other water resources development projects or studies of the non-Federal interest.

 ### Statutory Notes

+#### References in Text
+Section 1014(c)(3), referred to in subsec. (a), is section 1014(c)(3) of Pub.
+L. 113–121, title I, June 10, 2014, 128 Stat.
+1222, which repealed [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13).

+#### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–322, § 1171(1), substituted “for which a written agreement with the Corps of Engineers for construction was finalized on or before December 31, 2014, under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) (as it existed before the repeal made by section 1014(c)(3))” for “that has been constructed by a non-Federal interest under [section 701b–13 of this title](./chapter-015-flood-control.md#section-701b-13) before June 10, 2014”.

+Subsec. (b).
+Pub.
+L. 114–322, § 1171(2), substituted “non-Federal share of the cost of carrying out other water resources development projects or studies of the non-Federal interest” for “share of the cost of the non-Federal interest of carrying out other flood damage reduction projects or studies”.

 #### Codification
 Section was enacted as part of the Water Resources Reform and Development Act of 2014, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.